samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ember new ember-js-auth
 ```

 Sit back and relax, Ember will be taking care of a lot of stuff right now.
-Once it has completed, let’s cd into that new directory
+Once it has completed, let’s cd into that new directory by typing in:

 ```bash
 cd ember-js-auth